-As our audit of the financial statements sought to place a high level of reliance on IT systems and application controls related to financial reporting, a high proportion of the overall audit effort has been carried out regarding to understand and test IT infrastructure and applications including relevant application controls.
-Furthermore,
+As our audit of the financial statements sought to place a high level of reliance on IT systems and application controls related to financial reporting, a high proportion of the overall audit effort has been carried out regarding understand and test IT infrastructure and applications including relevant application controls.
+Furthermore, the complexity of IT systems and nature of application controls requires special technology expertise and specialized skills to be involved in the audit we therefore consider this as a key audit matter.

-We focused our audit on those IT systems and controls that are significant for the Group's financial reporting.
+We focused our audit on those IT systems and controls that are significant for the Company's financial reporting.
 As audit procedures over the IT systems and application controls require specific expertise, we involved IT audit specialists to assist us in performing our audit procedures.
 Our audit procedures included among others the following procedures.